langakipkoech/SayThisNumber/README.md

 # SayThisNumber
-Classification recognition of handwritten numbers
+Classification recognition of handwritten numbers using MNIST.
+The MNIST dataset is a large database of handwritten digits.
+It commonly used for training various image processing systems